joshbegley/nyt-latest/README.md

 `The suit by Representative Eric Swalwell accuses Donald J. Trump of inciting the Jan.
 6 attack and conspiring to prevent Congress from formalizing President Biden’s victory.`\
 https://nytimes.com/2021/03/05/us/politics/eric-swalwell-trump-capitol-riot.html?searchResultPosition=2

-**Restaurant Dining and Mask Mandates Linked to Virus Spread**\
+**Restaurant Dining and Mask Use Linked to Virus Spread**\
-`In U.S. counties without mask requirements last year, or in which restaurants reopened, infection and death rates rose.`\
+`In U.S. counties without mask requirements last year, or in which restaurants reopened, infections and death rates rose.`\
 https://nytimes.com/2021/03/05/health/coronavirus-restaurant-dining-masks.html?searchResultPosition=3

 **Hockey Legend Wayne Gretzky Shared His Father With a Nation**\